jorgefandinno/anthem/README.md

 These processing steps can be turned off with the options `--no-complete`, `--no-simplify`, and `--no-detect-integers`.

-Warnings can be shown by setting the environmental variable ANTHEM_LOG to "war"
+Warnings can be shown by setting the environmental variable ANTHEM_LOG to "warn"
 ```sh
 $ ANTHEM_LOG="warn" anthem verify-program examples/example-2.{lp,spec,lemmas}
 ```